jimmy-vo/RrcNews/README.md

 # RrcNews
 ## Description
-This is a demonstration of deploying a CMS Sites using Php and SQL Database
+This is a demonstration of deploying a Content Management System (CMS) Sites using Php and SQL Database and other technologies.
+A CMS is an application that is used to allow its authenticated users to create, read, update and delete content from a central source.
+CMSs are often used in sites that involve blogs, shopping, and news.

 ## Features
 ```